Angel hair (folklore)

-Angel hair or siliceous cotton is a sticky, fibrous substance reported in connection with UFO sightings, or manifestations of the Virgin Mary.
+Angel hair, siliceous cotton, or Mary's yarn is a sticky, fibrous substance reported in connection with UFO sightings, or manifestations of the Virgin Mary.
 It has been described as being like a cobweb or a jelly.

-It is named for its similarity to fine hair, or spider webs, and in some cases the substance has been found to be the web threads of migrating spiders.
+It is named for its similarity to fine hair, and in some cases, the substance has been found to be the web threads of migrating spiders.
 Reports of angel hair say that it disintegrates or evaporates within a short time of forming.
 Angel hair is an important aspect of the UFO religion Raëlism, and one theory among ufologists is that it is created from "ionized air sleeting off an electromagnetic field" that surrounds a UFO.

 Sightings

 There have been many reports of falls of angel hair around the world.
 Angel hair was reported at the Miracle at Fatima on 13 September and 13 October 1917.

 The most widely reported incidence occurred in Oloron, France in 1952, when "great flakes" were reported as falling from a nearly cloudless sky.
 On October 27, 1954, Gennaro Lucetti and Pietro Lastrucci reported standing on the balcony of a hotel in St. Mark's Square in Venice and seeing two "shining spindles" flying across the sky leaving a trail of the angel hair.
+On the same day over 250km away in Florence, two similar objects were also witnessed to be releasing angel hair by 10,000 soccer fans.

 In New Zealand and Australia, local newspapers have reported many sightings since the 1950s, although many have been identified as spider webs after analysis.
 An incident was reported in Polonnaruwa, Sri Lanka on October 20, 2014.